12. Q: Is the FAA planning to use NextGen at O’Hare?

 9. Q: Are there any boundaries on the airspace above an individual's home?

-FAA Response: The navigable airspace is a limited natural resource that Congress has charged the FAA to administer in the public interest as necessary to ensure the safety of aircraft and its efficient use.
+FAA Response: The navigable airspace is a limited natural resource that Congress has charged the FAA to administer in the public interest as necessary to ensure its efficient use and the safety of aircraft.
 The amount of usable airspace above a given property will vary depending upon the location of the property relative to an Airport.
 Federal Regulation 14 CFR Part 77 establishes standards and notification requirements for objects affecting navigable airspace.
 Specifically, Part 77 includes a section 77.13 - which describes what types of construction requires notice with and study by the FAA.

 8. Q: It looks like a number of the aircraft flying over my house are flying too low, isn't that dangerous?

 FAA Response: The difference in size between narrow-body aircraft, like MD-80s and regional jets, can appear to the human eye to be flying higher than larger aircraft, like 747s and 777s.
-In fact, all of the aircraft arriving on Runway 27R are flying the approach descent according to the glideslope to Runway 27R and are all at approximately the same altitude at the same points along the arrival flight path.
-The glide slope is set to 3.0 degrees and is the FAA standard.
+In fact, all of the aircraft arriving on an O’Hare runway are flying the approach descent according to the Glide Slope, and are all at approximately the same altitude at the same points along the arrival flight path.
+This is set to 3.0 degrees and is the FAA standard.

-7. Q: A concerned resident asked if a higher flight pattern or a slight alteration to the flight pattern would be possible?
+7. Q: A concerned resident asked if a higher flight pattern with steeper approach or a slight alteration to the flight pattern would be possible.

-FAA Response: There are currently no FAA approved procedures that would allow a variation in the location of arrivals for Runway 9L/27R.
-Aircraft are flying the approach descent according to the glideslope to Runway 27R, consistent with the FAA standard of 3.0 degrees.
+FAA Response: There are currently no FAA approved procedures that would allow a variation in the location of arrivals for O’Hare runways.
+Aircraft are flying the approach descent according to the Glide Slope, consistent with the FAA standard of 3.0 degrees.

-6. Q: Why is it that pilots and air traffic controllers have so much trouble sticking to the preferential flight tracks for other existing runways?
+6. Q: Why is it that pilots and air traffic controllers have so much trouble sticking to the preferential flight tracks, which are part of the Fly Quiet program?

-5. Q: Why isn't there a preferential flight track for this runway yet?
+5. Q: Why aren’t there preferential flight tracks for Runway 9L/27R?

-FAA Response: The current O'Hare Fly Quiet Program, which includes preferential flight tracks, is used for nighttime departures.
-Nighttime preferential tracks are for traffic between the hours of 10 pm and 7 am.
-This runway is not a preferred nighttime departure runway.
+FAA Response: The current O'Hare Fly Quiet Program, which includes preferential flight tracks, may be used for air traffic operations between the hours of 10 pm and 7 am.
+This runway is not a preferred nighttime runway.
+Information on the Fly Quiet Program is available on the Chicago Department of Aviation’s website: http://www.flychicago.com/OHare/EN/AboutUs/NoiseManagement/FlyQuiet/Pages/Fly-Quiet-Program.aspx or on the ONCC’s website at: http://www.oharenoise.org/.

 4. Q: Why doesn't O'Hare have RNAV in place and why can't a more rapid descent be used to mitigate our noise issues?